ISISComputingGroup/ibex_developers_manual/OxfordInstrumentsIPS.md

   * The activity of the IPS is "Ramp to Setpoint"

 - Wait for voltage to stabilize
   * Once the PSU is at the required current, wait for the voltage to be stable.
-We define stable as 5 successive readings which are all within 1.0V of each other.
+We define stable as 5 successive readings which are all within a *stability voltage* of each other.
+The stability voltage is set as a macro `STABILITY_VOLTAGE` which defaults to 0.1V.

 - Turn switch heater on and wait
   * This state puts the activity back to "Hold"